concierge/Concierge/README.md

 <i>None</i>

 #### `exports.load()`
 <i>Optional</i>.
 This method is called once when the program is first starting up.
 No output module is guaranteed to be running at this point.
 Should be used to initialise variables or load files, etc as appropriate.

 Arguments:<br />
 <i>None</i>

 ### API
-<i>Please note that not all methods are gaurenteed to work as described if the platform does not support the feature.
+<i>Please note that not all methods are guaranteed to work as described if the platform does not support the feature.
 A fallback will be provided in this case.</i>

 The `api` object contains the following methods:
 #### `sendMessage(message, thread)`